-We continue to recognize the need for NRCS management to appropriately align knowledgeable resources to evaluate the roles and controls at those service organizations, and identify and assess the CUECs of those service organizations.
-Identification and assessment of CUECs should include consideration of the following:
+We recommend that NRCS management appropriately align knowledgeable resources to evaluate the roles of service organizations, assess controls at those service organizations, and identify and assess the CUECs of those service organizations.
+Identification and assessment of CUECs should address the following:

-- Are there any CUECs identified by the service organization that are relevant to the entity?; - Are the CUECs identified, implemented and operating effectively at NRCS?; and - If the service auditor's report cannot be relied on (i.e., if there is an uncovered subservice organization), what compensating controls, if any, are needed?
-(Recommendation 3 of Audit Report No. 10401-0009-11, November 2017).
+- Are there any CUECs identified by the service organization that are relevant to the entity? - Are the CUECs identified, implemented and operating effectively at NRCS? - If the service auditor's report cannot be relied on (i.e., if there is an uncovered subservice organization), what compensating controls, if any, are needed?